yumoL/cybersecurity-project2/README.md

 The previous 4 attacks were conducted based on the [known exploits](https://stuffwithaurum.com/2020/04/17/metasploitable-3-linux-an-exploitation-guide/)
 ### Identified Attack 1: ProFTPD
-The ProFTPD service is running on port 21.
+The vulnerability of the ProFTPD server running on port 21 can be exploited using the “exploit/unix/ftp/proftpd_modcopy_exec” module.
 ![](https://github.com/yumoL/cybersecurity-project2/blob/main/images/ftp-exploit.png)
 Snort logs:
 ```